 Reality: Cost is relative.
 Is it a better use of your resources to have office staff spend hours retrieving timesheets and manually verifying schedules, or would you rather have them following up with leads and making sure current clients are receiving quality care?
 An electronic visit verification system will automate the process of shift verification and keep you up to date with changes in the field.
 It is an investment in the growth and continued success of your agency.

 Issue #2: Training my caregivers to use a telephony system would be too difficult

 Reality: Caregivers are the face of your agency, and you trust them to ensure quality care for your clients.
 Don’t underestimate their ability to learn new processes.

 Issue #3: We’ve never used a telephony system and I don’t want to change the way we run our operations now.

 Reality: Change can be intimidating, but it is necessary for survival.
 A successful business is constantly looking for new ways to improve its processes and streamline its operations to stay one step ahead of rising costs and competitors.

 Telephony with the Rosemark System

-For more information on our telephony system and how it works, contact a customer care manager at email@example.com or 734-662-3537.
+For more information on our telephony or electronic visit verification in Indiana and states across the US, contact a customer care manager at firstname.lastname@example.org or 734-662-3537.